piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 [Show the interface](https://github.com/piku235/JungiThemeBundle/blob/master/Core/DetailsInterface.php)

 Each theme must contain an instance of the `Jungi\Bundle\ThemeBundle\Core\DetailsInterface`.
-That allows us to find out a little bit more about a theme.
+It give us useful information about a theme.

 **NOTE**

-> As you have noticed two methods: **getName**, **getVersion** of the details interface should always return a value, so
+> As you have noticed the two methods: **getName**, **getVersion** of the details interface should always return a value,
-> that means they're required.
+> so that means they're required.

 ### Default implementation

 The `Jungi\Bundle\ThemeBundle\Core\Details` is the default details implementation.
-In comparison with the default theme implementation it don't use the constructor like in the default theme implementation, because it would bring a mess in its constructor signature.
+In comparison with the default theme implementation it doesn't use the constructor like in the default theme implementation, because it would bring a mess in its constructor signature.

 The constructor of class takes only one argument `$parameters` which is of array type.
 This array should consist of keys